tuomasj/tuomasj.github.com/_posts/2013-02-10-buildcraftcreate-relaunching-my-old-side-project.markdown

 useful.
 Based on the original blog post, looks like it's been running on autopilot since December 2011.

 And now I have improved it, I made it simpler.
 I took out everything, left only the essentials.
+I definitely need to add more blogs to it, because I want new content every morning.
-Now I have a good feeling about it, I think it might be part of my morning routines from now on.
+But I can live with it for now.
+I have a good feeling about it, I think it might be part of my morning routines from now on.

 Go check it out, [Build Craft Create](http://buildcraftcreate.com) might become a part of your morning routine as well.